AxC1271/VLSI-Cell-Library/combinational/inverter/README.md

 Now we can derive the current SPICE netlist from the schematic and we can drive the inputs and outputs using ngspice.
 We will also need this SPICE netlist later to compare with Magic's extraction for LVS.
+First we will need to drive some wave to `Vin` to verify that our schematic works.

 ```SPICE
 ** sch_path: /home/parallels/Documents/vlsi_layouts/inverter/xschem/inverter.sch